liefkeannabelle/maky/design/api-specification-new.md

 - The `user` must exist.
 The requester must be the same user or an accepted friend.

 **Effects:**
 - Returns an array containing a single profile object for the specified user (or an empty array when no profile exists) and wraps it in the `{ "results": [...], "error": string | null }` envelope used by authenticated queries.
+Each profile highlights the user's display name, optional `learningGoals` blurb (a short note about what they're practicing toward), avatar, genre preferences, skill level, and target song.

 **Request Body:**
 ```json